ADerycke/Better_Plot/README.md

 ![image](https://github.com/ADerycke/Series-Plotter/assets/130437433/a319a9e3-47b7-438c-997b-8b320f0488f7)

 ## Normal law and KDE (basic distribution) :
-no need of the "Graphics list"
+no need of the "Graphics list", just select the data you want to analyse and clik on the proper button

 ## X - Histogram (automatic generation) :
 use only the X axe to determine the data to plot